Shopify/krane/README.md

 ### Using templates

-Each app's templates are expected to be stored in a single directory.
-If this is not the case, you can create a directory containing symlinks to the templates.
-The recommended location for app's deploy directory is `{app root}/config/deploy/{env}`.

 All templates must be YAML formatted.
+We recommended storing each app's templates in a single directory, `{app root}/config/deploy/{env}`.
+However, you may use multiple directories.

-If you want dynamic templates, you may render ERB with `krane render` and then pipe that result to `krane deploy --stdin`.
+If you want dynamic templates, you may render ERB with `krane render` and then pipe that result to `krane deploy --stdin`. `krane deploy` supports using both `--filenames` and `--stdin` together.

 ### Customizing behaviour with annotations
 - `krane.shopify.io/timeout-override`: Override the tool's hard timeout for one specific resource.
 Both full ISO8601 durations and the time portion of ISO8601 durations are valid.
 Value must be between 1 second and 24 hours.